-- will be informed of the progress of the anti-bullying policy and any changes which may be introduced. - At classroom level during form periods, tutorial groups, circle time, projects, PSHE and Citizenship - At individual level children who are felt to be at risk of bullying (or who have suffered from bullying in the past) will be offered additional support and guidance. - Children who have bullied others will be given advice and support and taught strategies to enable them to bring their unacceptable behaviour under control and to prevent further incidents. - Lantern of Knowledge recognises that there are particular times when children may be more vulnerable to bullying lunch and break times and the beginning and end of the school day.
-Arrangements will be made to ensure that at such times there is adequate supervision available to reduce the risk of bullying incidents. - Also, there are locations about the school in which incidents or bullying are more likely to occur and again arrangements will be made to ensure that these are properly supervised or pupils will be forbidden access to these areas. - Children will be encouraged to talk to staff about incidents of bullying which they experience or of which they may be aware.
+- At classroom level during form periods, through dedicated projects and PSHE lessons.
+Specific PHSE lessons will be on equality, discrimination and differences between people as well as on the effects of bullying on people.
+These lessons will promote a culture of tolerance, acceptance and empathy with others (i.e. with those that different from themselves). - At individual level children who are felt to be at risk of bullying (or who have suffered from bullying in the past) will be offered additional support and guidance. - Children who have bullied others will be given advice and support and taught strategies to enable them to bring their unacceptable behaviour under control and to prevent further incidents. - Lantern of Knowledge recognises that there are particular times when children may be more vulnerable to bullying lunch and break times and the beginning and end of the school day.
+Arrangements will be made to ensure that at such times there is adequate supervision available to reduce the risk of bullying incidents. - Also, there are locations about the school in which incidents or bullying are more likely to occur and again arrangements will be made to ensure that these are properly supervised or pupils will be forbidden access to these areas. - Staff will be encouraged to share information (intelligence) that they observe/hear about pupils which can help to formulate a picture of what is happening with individual pupils or groups of pupils e.g. any teacher than learns about a conflict of any sort (in school, out of school, online, etc) between pupils in the school should report this in meetings with the Behaviour Manager.
+The Behaviour manager can then take immediate and appropriate action in order to avoid the matter from being escalated (and avoid the matter reaching a bullying level).
+Actions could include measures like speaking to the pupils involved, organizing additional supervision, etc. All such actions will be recorded.

+- Recognising that some members of our community may be more vulnerable to bullying and its impact than others; this may include children with SEND.
+Being aware of this will help us to develop effective strategies to prevent bullying from happening and provide appropriate support, if required.
+Such pupils may find it more difficult to report incidents of bullying and hence we will provide additional pastoral care as required for all pupils with SEND as required. - Children will be encouraged to talk to staff about incidents of bullying which they experience or of which they may be aware.
 In these circumstances staff will respond positively, take the expression of concern seriously and ensure that the matter is fully investigated. - Parents who believe their children are the victim of bullying should share their concerns with Lantern of Knowledge at the earliest opportunity and be prepared to work with Lantern of Knowledge to keep their children safe in future.
 All expressions of concern will be taken seriously and investigated thoroughly. - Similarly, if parents believe their child is bullying others, this information should be shared with Lantern of Knowledge so that the problem can be addressed and a plan agreed to prevent further incidents and the bullying child helped to change their behaviour.